jhliu17/matrixstitcher/README.md

 # Matrix Stitcher (under development)

 A matrix wrapper of numpy for educational purposes in which combine the advantage of eager and lazy execution.
-It run dynamically and automatically trace your elementary transformations on the origin matrix.
+It run dynamically and automatically track your elementary transformations applied on the origin matrix.

 - Intuitive implementation for educational purposes
-- Index from 1 corresponding to the mathematical declaration
+- Index from 1 which is consistent with the mathematical declaration
-- Dynamicaly trace the elementary transformations on the orgin matrix
+- Dynamicaly track the elementary transformations applied on the orgin matrix
 - Easily extend your operation

 ## Quick Guide